 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Ozark is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Ozark is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Ozark who work in office and administrative support (14.88%), sales jobs (11.50%), and management occupations (8.76%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Ozark is worth considering.

-The citizens of Ozark are slightly less educated than the national average of 21.84% for the average city or town: 16.28% of adults in Ozark have a bachelor's degree or advanced degree
+The percentage of adults in Ozark with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.28% of adults in Ozark have a bachelor's degree or advanced degree.

 The per capita income in Ozark in 2010 was $22,080, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
 This equates to an annual income of $88,320 for a family of four.
 However, Ozark contains both very wealthy and poor people as well.

 Ozark is an extremely ethnically-diverse city.
 The people who call Ozark home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ozark residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Ozark include Irish, English, Scottish, and Italian.

 The most common language spoken in Ozark is English.
 Other important languages spoken here include Spanish and German.